 - Anyone who holds a CDL at the time of the offense

 - Any traffic offense committed in a construction zone

 - Serious traffic violation as defined by the Transportation Code, which applies to drivers with a Commercial Driver's License (CDL)

 - Speeding 25 mph over the limit or more

 Note: As of September 1, 2003, you are not eligible for Deferred Disposition if you possess a CDL, even if you are in a personal vehicle (refer to Article 45.051 of the Texas Criminal Code).

 If you fail to comply with the conditions or requirements as ordered by the judge, you will be required to appear before the court and show cause as to why you have failed to comply.

 If you do not appear for the show cause hearing, a Capias Pro Fine warrant may be issued for your arrest.
-Failure to comply may result in a conviction on your record and increased fines.
+Failure to comply may result in a conviction on your record.